Will AI Replace Image Optimization Tools?

 Introduction

-AI is rapidly reshaping how we build, optimize, and scale websites.
-From content generation to code assistance, ai image tools are now part of everyday workflows for marketers, developers, and SEO teams.
-This naturally raises a big question: will AI replace traditional image optimization tools altogether, or will it simply change how we use them?
+AI is rapidly reshaping how we build, optimise, and scale websites.
+From content generation to code assistance, AI image tools are now part of everyday workflows for marketers, developers, and SEO teams.
+This naturally raises a big question: will AI replace traditional image optimisation tools altogether, or will it simply change how we use them?

 The short answer is nuanced.
-AI is powerful, but image optimization sits at the intersection of performance engineering, SEO control, and predictability—areas where automation doesn’t always equal replacement.
-Let’s break this down realistically, without hype.
+AI is powerful, but image optimisation sits at the intersection of performance engineering, SEO control, and predictability — areas where automation doesn't always equal replacement.
+Let's break this down realistically, without hype.

 What Are AI Image Tools Today?

-AI image tools use machine learning models to analyze, generate, enhance, or compress images.
+AI image tools use machine learning models to analyse, generate, enhance, or compress images.
 In practice, they usually focus on one or more of these capabilities:

 - Generating images from text prompts